WanderLanz/Viuwa/README.md

 ### Features

-- `rayon`: Enables both `rayon-resizer` and `rayon-converter`.
+- `rayon`: Enables both parallel image resizing and conversions to ANSI.
 This is enabled by default.
-- `rayon-resizer`: Enables parallel image resizing.
-- `rayon-converter`: Enables parallel ANSI image generation.

 ## Usage